tsaarni/devenvs/vertx/README-certificate-reload.txt

-# install vert.x to local maven repo
+# compile on command line to install vert.x to local maven repo for quarkus to use
 mvn install -DskipTests=true
 mvn clean install -DskipTests=true